Mature Masculine

 • Rigid: A fixed position that resists question.

-• Shaming: Used to make you feel small or afraid.
+• Shaming: Used to make us feel small or afraid.

-• Detached from reality: Ignores what you feel for how things "should" be.
+• Detached from reality: Ignores what we feel for how things "should" be.

-Any "truth" that tells you you are not beautiful or valuable is not deep honesty; it is a lie you've absorbed.
+Any "truth" that tells us we are not beautiful or valuable is not deep honesty.
+It is a lie we have absorbed.
 Discernment questions these inner attacks.

-When mature, your Magician capacity becomes reliable.
-You love possibility and big questions, but you care about what is true and what helps.
-Your guidance becomes less about drama and more about a steady "flow of knowing" that shapes how you live.
+When mature, our Magician capacity becomes something we can count on.
+We love possibility and big questions, but we care about what is true and what helps.
+Our guidance gets quieter over time: less dramatic, more a steady flow of knowing that shapes how we live.

 Inquiry